sb-mig/sb-mig/README.md

 ---

-## This feature is still quite experimental, that's why it's not completely straightforward to do.
-Workin on it :)
+_This feature is still quite experimental, that's why it's not completely straightforward to do.
+Workin on it :)_

 ---

-## Roadmap:
+## Roadmap

 - [x] Sync presets
 - [x] Sync single component